bjascob/amrlib/docs/paraphrase.md

 The graphs themselves have a specified root or `top`.
 Changing the graph's `top` variable will change the order of how it is serialized into a string and that re-ordering will impact the generated sentence.

+The AMR spec refers to the graph's root as its [focus](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#focus).

 The `penman` library allows an easy method to change the graph's `top`.
 The following is a simple example of how to do this...
 ```